8 Extending the Linear Model

 A very quick examination of Figure 8.3 might suggest that the rating varies by genre, and that the relationship between length and rating varies significantly over the different genres.
 The group means in the right panel show variability across genres.
 In addition, on the left panel, some genres show a strong positive relationship, some show less of a positive relationship, a couple even show a negative relationship, and one even looks flat.
 We can also see that they would have different intercepts.
 This is a very important thing to know about your data!
 If we had just run a model with length as a feature and nothing else, we would have missed this important information.

 Now consider something a bit more complicated.
 Here is a plot of the relationship between the length of a movie and the rating, but across release year.
 Again we might think there is notable variability in the effect across years, as some slopes are positive, some very strongly positive, and some are even negative.
-How can we account for this?
+How can we account for this when there are so many group effects to consider?

 Figure 8.4: Release Year Effects on Length and Rating